From Darkest Skies

 By Steph Swainston

-Steph Swainston's much-anticipated return to her uniquely imagined fantasy world of the Fourlands.Fifteen years after the last devastating Insect attack, the immortal Circle is finally ready to launch an offensive against their implacable enemies.
+In the fifth book in the Castle series, Steph Swainston returns to her uniquely imagined fantasy world.Fifteen years after the last devastating Insect attack, the immortal Circle is finally ready to launch an offensive against their implacable enemies.
 This time they have a new weapon - gunpowder.
 Hopes are high.
 But the Circle's plans are threatened when the vital barrels of gunpowder go missing.
 Jant, the Circle's winged messenger, is tasked to investigate.
 Soon it becomes clear that the theft is part of a deadly conspiracy . . . and Jant and his friends are among the targets.As tensions rise, Jant races to foil the conspirators.
 Can he expose them in time - or will the crisis blow the Fourlands apart?

 By Ronnie O'Sullivan

 Frankie James is a young man with a lot on his shoulders.
 His mother disappeared when he was sixteen; his father's in jail for armed robbery; and he owes rent on his Soho snooker club to one of London's toughest gangsters.
 Things, you'd think, can only get better.
 Actually, they're about to get a whole lot worse.He always swore to his mum he'd keep his younger, wilder brother out of trouble, but when Jack turns up at the club, covered in someone else's blood, and with the cops hard on his heels, Frankie has no choice but to enter the sordid world of bent coppers, ruthless mobsters and twisted killers he's tried all his life to avoid.But in the dog-eat-dog underworld of 1990s Soho - as a vicious gang war rages between London's two foremost crime families - will Frankie be tough enough, and smart enough to come out on top?